-Field Description Standard Comprehensive Exact Matches to enable the detection and recording of scanned files h entire-file data in the Compliance Library (CL). Х X Source Code Matches to enable the detection and recording of any source- the scanned files that match data in the Compliance Х source-code matching, specify any of the following eters for the matching process.
+Field Description Basic Standard Comprehensive Source Code Matches Select this option to enable the detection and recording of any source-code snippets in the scanned files that match data in the Compliance Library (CL). Х nis source-code matching, specify any of the ional parameters for the matching process.
 Include System- Identified Files Select this option if you want the Scan Server to perform source-code matching for files that have already been associated with one or more inventory items during automated analysis.
-X Include Files with Exact Matches Select this option if you want the Scan Server to perform source-code matching for files that have already been identified as having exact-file matches in the CL. Х Minimum Source Code Matches Enter the minimum number of source-code matches that the scan needs to detect in a given codebase file before reporting the file as having such matches.
-(A source-code match is a snippet of code in a codebase file that matches an open-source code snippet found in the CL data.)
-X Enter a new minimum value from 1 to 32767.
+X Include Files with Exact Matches Select this option if you want the Scan Server to perform source-code matching for files that have already been identified as having exact-file matches in the CL.
+X Minimum Source Code Matches Enter the minimum number of source-code matches that the scan needs to detect in a given codebase file before reporting the file as having such matches.
+(A source-code match is a snippet of code in a codebase file that matches an open-source code snippet found in the CL data.) Х Enter a new minimum value from 1 to 32767.
 (The default is 3.)
 For example, if this value is increased to 10, ten code snippets in a given codebase file must match data in the CL before the scan reports the file as having source-code matches.
 In general, the higher this value, the fewer source-code matches an analyzer has to review.
-Search Terms Provide a list of search terms to be used in the scan.
-Use the + button to add a term and the - button to remove a term. Х X X Scan Exclusions Provide a list of file extensions to be excluded from the scan.
+Search Terms f search terms to be used in the scan.
+Use the + a term and the - button to remove a term. Х Х X Scan Exclusions Provide a list of file extensions to be excluded from the scan.
 Use the + button to add an exclusion term and the - button to remove an exclusion.
-Also see "Creating Exclusion Patterns for Scan Profiles" in the Code Insight Installation and Configuration Guide.
-X X X
+Also see "Creating Exclusion Patterns for Scan Profiles" in the Code Insight Installation and Configuration Guide. Х X X